PoojaLad55/ScholarlyScraper/README.md

     - You will be prompted to enter a list of search terms, separated by commas.
     - You will be prompted to enter a list of sources (Google Scholars, Web Science, etc.), separated by commas.
 3. **Output:**
-    The extracted output information will be saved in ScholarlyScraperOutput.csv in root directory.
+    The extracted output information will be saved in output.csv in root directory.

 ### Contributions
 Contributions in the form of feedback, bug reports, and suggestions are welcome!
 However, please note that under the terms of the [Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)](LICENSE), modifications to the codebase are not permitted.